 But what if you wanted to show your pillar articles on the front page for a longer time?
 That’s when the WordPress sticky posts feature comes in handy.

-When to Use a WordPress Sticky Post?
+When to Use a WordPress Sticky Post

 1. The Best Content (Pillar Articles) on Your Blog

-2. Critical Content by Time-relevancy
+2. Critical Content by Time-Relevancy

-Suppose you have announced a major product update via your blog, then you will want your users to see it as soon as possible.
+If you have announced a major product update via your blog, then you will want your users to see it as soon as possible.
 Similarly, if you are running a giveaway for a month, then you will want everyone to see it before it expires.

-Having said that let’s see how to easily make your posts sticky in WordPress.
+Having said that, let’s see how to easily make your posts sticky in WordPress.

 All standard WordPress themes support this feature and will highlight the sticky post on the front page or the blog page.

 You can also make older posts sticky with the Quick Edit feature.

-After that, you will see the quick edit options including a sticky post checkbox at the bottom on the right side.
+After that, you will see the quick edit options, including a sticky post checkbox at the bottom on the right side.